thomasjdelaney/Jentropy.jl/README.md

     Frontiers in Neuroinformatics 3:4

-The Jentropy package allows easy calculation of entropy and mutual information given experimental data, using 'plugin' calculation and 'naive' sampling.
+The Jentropy package allows easy calculation of entropy and mutual information given experimental data, using 'plugin' probability calculations and 'naive' sampling.
 The package is particularly useful for neuronal data e.g. spike trains evoked as a response to experimental stimuli.